unclesnote/unclesnote.github.io/_posts/en/231023215845/2023-10-23-how_to_attach_and_use_a_new_disk_image_for_the_ubuntu_20.04_vm_in_oracle_vm_virtualbox.markdown

   alt: How to attach and use a new disk image for the Ubuntu(20.04) VM in Oracle VM VirtualBox
 images: ["/assets/images/231023215845/attach_disk-create-virtual-box-disk-image.png", "/assets/images/231023215845/attach_disk-virtual-box-media-image.png", "/assets/images/231023215845/attach_disk-choose-disk.png", "/assets/images/231023215845/attach_disk-attached-disk-image.png", "/assets/images/231023215845/attach_disk-create-partition-table.png", "/assets/images/231023215845/attach_disk-create-partition.png", "/assets/images/231023215845/attach_disk-format-disk.png", "/assets/images/231023215845/attach_disk-disk-uuid.png"]
 categories: [Ubuntu, Virtual Box]
-tags: [Ubuntu, VirtualBox]
+tags: [Ubuntu, VirtualBox, GParted, fstab, UUID]
 description:  We will explain how to create, attach, and use disks in the Ubuntu(20.04) VM of Oracle VM VirtualBox.
-A rough outline of the procedure is as follows. #VirtualBox #GParted #fstab
+A rough outline of the procedure is as follows.
 public: true
 toc: true
 toc_intl: false